New NPA Cycle, Privatisation Among Ailments in Banking that Union Budget 2021 is Expected to Address

 - FOLLOW US ON:

-With the Union Budget less than a week away, stakeholders in the banking sector expect the Centre to go beyond recapitalisation of bonds to infuse capital in public sector banks.
+With the Union Budget due to be presented on Monday, stakeholders in the banking sector expect the Centre to go beyond recapitalisation of bonds to infuse capital in public sector banks.

 Here are the major pain points in the sector: